3,277 related texts · 11 related myths · Page 3 of 69

 These little anomalies, these extra strokes of ink, are rarely accidents.
 They're often seen as whispers, hints of deeper meaning hidden beneath the surface of the text.
 Take the w...

-The text opens with a quote from (Numbers 22:2): "Balak son of Tzipor saw all that Israel had done to the Emorites."
-This sets the stage for a larger discussion about divine justic...
+A quote from (Numbers 22:2): "Balak son of Tzipor saw all that Israel had done to the Emorites."
+This sets the stage for a larger discussion about divine justice and fairness.
+"Bal...

 Bereshit Rabbah, a classical collection of rabbinic interpretations on the book of Genesis, offers us a fascinating glimpse into their perspective.
 Specifically, in section 12, we ...